 Coupled tasks are considered in pairs of tasks as shown in Figure 1.
-The first task, T_i^p , is the parent, coupled by a coupling delay d{ij} to the child task, T_i^c .
-Thus, the coupling delay constitutes an implicit precedence constraint between T_i^p and T_j^c .
-The coupling is considered to be "simple" in that the child task T_i^c has an in-degree of 1.
-Thus, T_i^c has only one predecessor, namely the mechanism (called "enforcer phantom") that constitutes the coupling to parent T_i^p , as will be described in Section 4.
+The first task, T_i^p , is the parent, coupled by a coupling delay d{ij} to the child task, T_j^c .
+Then, the starting time of child task T_j^c is defined as the starting time of parent T_i^p plus the coupling delay, i.e. $s_j^c = s_i^p + d{ij}$.
+Thus, coupling delay d{ij} represents the inter-task timing dependency, and it constitutes an implicit precedence constraint between T_i^p and T_j^c .
+The coupling is considered to be "simple" in that the child task T_j^c has an in-degree of 1.
+Thus, T_j^c has only one predecessor, namely a task called "enforcer phantom" that serves as a mechanism to enforce the coupling to parent T_i^p , as will be described in Section 4.
 This constraint reflects considerations of applicability of the concept of coupled events.
 Furthermore, each parent is assumed to have only one coupled child.
 This second constraint serves only as a simplification of the material presented here.
 However, the solutions presented can be modified to overcome this constraint.
+The set of parent tasks and child tasks is assumed to be disjoint.

-Given a coupled task pair (T_i^p, T_i^c) , several types of couplings can be defined, based on whether task starting times, task finishing times, or combinations thereof are considered.
-This research focuses on coupling of task starting times, i.e. $d{ij} = s_j - s_i$, since task durations may vary at run-time.
-However, the approaches described here can be modified to reflect other couplings, i.e. starting-to-finishing times or finishing to finishing times.
+Given a coupled task pair (T_i^p, T_j^c) , several types of couplings can be defined, based on whether task starting times, task finishing times, or combinations thereof are considered.

+This research focuses on the coupling of task starting times since task durations may vary at run-time.
+However, the approaches described here can be modified to reflect other couplings, i.e. starting-to-finishing times or finishing to finishing times, by making assumptions about execution time variations of coupled tasks.

 Coupled tasks are differentiated from regular tasks, i.e. task in the regular sense, because they have special properties inherent to their coupling as will be described later.
+Regular and coupled tasks are collectively called real tasks.